joshbegley/nyt-latest/previous.md

 `It was the 13th test overall of Starship.
 The success is a boon to NASA’s moon plans and SpaceX’s hopes to deploy a million data centers in orbit.`\
 https://www.nytimes.com/2026/07/24/science/spacex-starship-13th-test-flight.html

-**Stabbing Stirs Fear Among New York’s Jewish Community and Inflames Debate**\
+**After Stabbings, a Rise in Jewish Fears and Questions for Mamdani**\
 `Some politicians said Mayor Zohran Mamdani’s criticism of Israel had created a dangerous environment.
-He pushed back, condemning the stabbings and defending his statements.`\
+He pushed back, condemning the stabbings of two men on the Upper West Side and defending his statements.`\
 https://www.nytimes.com/2026/07/24/nyregion/antisemitism-nyc-stabbing-jewish.html

 **Overlooked No More: Barbara Rubin, Teenage Filmmaker at the Heart of New York’s Underground**\